xiaosuo/qqwry/README.md

 ## Usage

-At First, you need to get the latest QQWry IP database from http://www.cz88.net
+At first, you need to get the latest QQWry IP database from http://www.cz88.net

 ````ruby
 require 'rubygems'